MissouriState-CSC515-Spring2020/lgint8042-project/readme.md

 # CSC 515 Project - Landan Ginther

-## Steps to run:
-When trying to run the project use these two commands in the terminal:
-1. `npm install`
-2. `npm run build`
-3. `npm start`
+## All needed files are contained within the lgint8042-project sub-folder.
+Before trying to run anything ensure that you `cd lgint8042-project` to ensure you will be able to run and install.
+See README within folder for further running instructions.